la2050/challenge/_2021/create/the-rightway-foundation.md

   process, the 3-month, 6-month, and 12-month periods, by collecting employment verification and paycheck stubs, and by evaluating a client’s self-reporting during clinical sessions.
-Approximately how many people will be directly impacted by this proposal?: '125' Approximately how many people will be indirectly impacted by this proposal?: '500' Please describe the broader impact of your proposal.: >- Through our core programs, RightWay serves foster youth and reentry youth, ages 18-26, from all over LA County, some referred by judges or the Department of Children and Family Services and some who find us through other youth.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '125' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '500' Describe how Los Angeles County will be different if your work is successful.: >- Through our core programs, RightWay serves foster youth and reentry youth, ages 18-26, from all over LA County, some referred by judges or the Department of Children and Family Services and some who find us through other youth.
 Of